 Our Research

-The MIT Center for Transportation & Logistics founded Sustainable Supply Chains to in order to connect research outcomes to practical settings, enabling companies and stakeholders to leverage supply chains as a beneficial force to reaching global sustainable development goals.
-We seek to improve visibility of supply chain impacts and develop strategies to help reduce them, so companies can better address consumer, political, and shareholder concerns.
-Learn more about our research below.
+The MIT Center for Transportation & Logistics founded Sustainable Supply Chains Lab in order to connect research outcomes to practical settings, enabling companies and stakeholders to leverage supply chains as a beneficial force to reaching global sustainable development goals.
+Our research seeks to improve visibility of supply chain impacts and develop strategies to help reduce them, so companies can better address consumer, political, and shareholder concerns.

 State of Supply Chain Sustainability